overwolf/overwolf.github.io/docs/topics/validate-your-manifest.md

 sidebar_label: Validate your manifest
 ---

-To help you make sure that your manifest file is correct and complete, validate it against oue schema file.
+To help you make sure that your manifest file is correct and complete, validate it against our schema file.

 You can find the most updated schema in our <a href="https://github.com/overwolf/community-gists/blob/master/overwolf-manifest-schema.json" target="_blank">GitHub repository</a> (and you are welcome to suggest changes/updates).